-Anyhooo.
 The year I turned 24, a lot of my friends turned 21 and I felt a little left out seeing as they were all having big, boozy 21st birthday parties, so I financed my own elaborate 24th party, indistinguishable from a 21st but for the numbers on the cake.
-The theme was Danse Macabre and we draped the hall in black, and decorated it with cut-out bats and stars – and a giant string-and-pipe-cleaner cobweb complete with spider.
+The theme was Danse Macabre so we draped the hall in black plastic, and decorated it with cut-out bats, stars and a giant string-and-pipe-cleaner cobweb complete with spider.
 There was a kitchen but no stove, so my mom and I cooked and served a sit-down dinner for 30 people by cooking food at home in large foil roasting tins and then reheating them one by one in a borrowed tabletop oven at the hall.

-So, for the most part, it's a party I try not to remember too vividly.
+So, for the most part, it’s a party I try not to remember too vividly.
 But what I do remember is how delicious the food was that my mom and I managed to serve out of the non-existent kitchen.
-This dish is also a great way to use up leftover roast chicken, but it's worth making even if it has to be made from scratch, and also freezes beautifully.
+This dish is a great way to use up leftover roast chicken, but it’s worth making even if it has to be made from scratch – and it also freezes beautifully.

 1 small head of broccoli